ecchong/ecchong.github.io/_posts/2023/2023-02-27-searching-keys-with-dots.md

 categories: Ansible
 #last_modified_at: YYYY-MM-DD
 published: true
+description: "Ansible - search list of dictionary objects for item with dots in the name, such as FQDN"
 ---

 We need to search a list of dictionary objects where the key name is dynamic and might have dots (".") inside, such as a FQDN hostname.